 If your redemption levels are low, you don’t need to immediately begin a major overhaul and completely revamp your point structure or rewards.

 A good practice for customizing a loyalty program member account dashboard is to display the member's points balance on their profile, along with their current standing in your rewards tier.
-Not only does this make it easy to find their points balance, it makes it easy for them to track their progress.
+Not only does this make it easy to find their points balance, but it also makes it easy for them to track their progress.
 You can personalize this even further by displaying any rewards, badges, or achievements they've earned so far.

 Here’s a nice tactic beauty retailer Sephora uses on their website as part of their infamous Beauty Insider program.
 Beauty Insiders can see how many loyalty reward points they’ll potentially earn from each item currently sitting in their shopping cart if they decide to complete the purchase.
 This allows them to see their new potential point balance, the rewards available, and how close they’ll be to reaching the next membership or rewards tier.
 This can be a powerful motivator for program members.